-Retro lovers, unite for a not-for-profit event to bring the community of computer and game lovers together.
-Our next meetup is Friday & Saturday January 19th & 20th, 2018 and it’s going to be even more fantastic than 2017 and 2016 events!
-We also host the Irish Amiga Podcast.
+Retro lovers unite for a not-for-profit, friendly annual meeting with other enthusiasts of Amiga, Commodore and life in general 🙂 Our next meetup is Friday & Saturday January 18th & 19th, 2019 and it’s going to be even more fantastic than before!
+We’ve been active since 2015, we meet every January and anyone can book a ticket.
 Read on to learn more…

 Trevor Dickenson (A-EON)

 Neil Cafferkey (AROS & Prism2v2 developer)

 Rob Cranley (Amiga Future magazine)